-The Herpes IgG test is a blood sample test that detects specific antibodies for herpes viruses in the blood.
+The Herpes IgG test is a blood sample test that detects specific antibodies for the herpes viruses in the blood.
 This is a type-specific test that confirms whether you have herpes or not.
 It also can distinguish between HSV-1 and HSV-2 and determine which type of infection you have.

 The Herpes IgG test is best administered 3-4 months after possible infection.
-The antibodies can show up earlier, but if you take the test at less than 12 weeks, you’ll have to retake the test after 16 weeks to get a concrete answer.
+The antibodies can show up earlier, but if you do take the test at less than 12 weeks, you’ll have to retake the test after 16 weeks to get a concrete answer.

-Getting tested is the only way to know for sure whether you have herpes.
+Getting tested is the only way to know for sure if you have herpes.
 You can get tested for both types of herpes and other STDs at your doctor’s office, the Health Department, or through your local Planned Parenthood.